CesarRonai/product-recommendation-api/readme.md

-# 🚀 Product Recommendation API with FastAPI & AWS
+## 🚀 Product Recommendation API - Deployed on AWS EC2 ☁

 This project implements a **Product Recommendation System** using **SVD (Singular Value Decomposition)**, trained with the **Surprise** library and deployed via **FastAPI**.
 The model is hosted on **AWS EC2**, providing a scalable and efficient recommendation API.